 Each year we solicit nominations for Board of Director candidates to run for three seats with a three-year term.
 Read more…

 Minimum Qualifications for AIGAC Director Nominees

 AIGAC Individual Consultant or Business Organization member in good standing.

 At least three years experience as an admissions consultant.

 At least six months participation on an AIGAC committee.

 Only one person per company or consultancy may serve on the AIGAC Board of Directors at any given time.

 The first step towards a board position is to volunteer for one of our committees, or even to suggest a new one if you have great plans or ideas that don’t quite fit into our current structure.
-Our current committees (and current chairs in parentheses) are Membership (Scott Shrum), Survey (Scott Edinburgh), Conference (Rachel Korn or Nupur Gupta), Communications (Maria Wich-Vila), Sponsorship (Brett Haber) and Governance (appointed per policies and procedures).
+Our current committees (and current chairs in parentheses) are Membership (Barbara Coward), Survey (Scott Edinburgh), Conference (Nupur Gupta or Faye Mackenzie), Sponsorship (Rachel Korn) and Governance (appointed per policies and procedures).
 Please get in touch with the committee chairs if you’d like to get involved.